-The institutions' accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs) may be considered during the program equivalency review.
+The institutions' accreditation status if any (for example, Commission on Accreditation of Allied Health g) Describe how your organization accommodates applicants with special needs, such as visual impairment.

+Education Programs CAAHEP accreditation status for US Respiratory Therapy programs) may be considered during the program equivalency review.